steftroubadour/yi-king/readme.md

 ### pseudo & question
 There is no on-chain solution to encrypt data on-chain.
 By now, solution is to encrypt the message by yourself.
+For example, using elliptic curve consuming to much gas in EVM.
+Solution can be find in other non-EVM blockchains or layers 2.

 ![nft_image](img/nft_image.png)